 Here, you can set off the amount spent on the repair and maintenance of the property against your business income.

-Remember that the deduction for the home loan principal amount under Section 80C of the Income Tax Act is not applicable to commercial properties.
+Remember that the deduction for the home loan principal amount under Section 80C of the Income Tax Act is not applicable to commercial projects.
 Only residential properties are eligible for this deduction.

 When you own a commercial property that you are using for your business/professional purposes, and you sell such property, the profits arising out of this will be considered short-term capital gains.